 Slide 13: Implementation of PECARN

-- Reduced word count: This helps reduce the amount of words the audience is asked to read/consider.
+Reduced word count: This helps reduce the number of words the audience is asked to read/consider.
 This allows the audience to focus on what Franz has to say.

 Slide 19: Are we too good for rules?

-- Increase in font size, inclusion of background image: See comments on slide 4.
+Increase in font size, the inclusion of background image: See comments on slide 4.
 This question forms part of a theme of questions to be answered.

 Slide 23: Thank you